AlexIII/whoosh/readme.md

  The new value should be of type `S` if no reducer is passed to `createShared()` or of type `A` if there is.
  (Of course, nothing prevents you having `S === A` which is a very useful case by itself.)
  The call of the function will trigger re-render of the components that are mounted and `use()` this Shared State.

+- `setRaw()` updates Shared State value bypassing the reducer completely.
+Can accept only the new value itself, not a function that produces the new value.
+ Primarily used for extensions and libraries.
+Direct usage from normal user code is not recommended.

 - `on()` and `off()` allow to manually subscribe and unsubscribe to/from Shared State changes.
  See [Shared State Interaction](docs/shared-state-interaction.md) for usage example.